ilirhushi/laravel5.5-angular5/readme.md

 ## Installation

 - Clone the repository
-- then run `composer install & npm install`
+- then run `composer install`
+- and then run `npm install` inside resources/assets/src/my-app directory

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.